 Critical acclaim for the Timex Sinclair 2068

-The Timex Sinclair 2068 received a good review in Infoworld in December 1983, partly due to the improvements against earlier Timex Sinclair models.
+The Timex Sinclair 2068 received a good review in Infoworld in December 1983, partly due to the improvements against the earlier Timex Sinclair 1000 and 1500 models, both of which were based on the Sinclair ZX-81.
 It was much faster, had color graphics, and a much better keyboard.
 Additionally, its AY sound chip, while not as good as Commodore’s SID chip in the C-64, held its own against the chips in the Coleco Adam and IBM PCjr.
 It also had one of the best implementations of Basic on the market.

 Popular Mechanics was a bit less kind, partly because it found a flaw in the video signal.
 Both magazines said it was a good value at $200.